 If you don’t want to drive, there are many options for private tours, and there is also a bus service from Santa Barbara called the Clean Air Express.
 They offer Saturday service between the valley and Santa Barbara.

 If this sounds like your thing, but you want to see some of the smaller production wineries, you might like this tour.
 A luxury vehicle takes you through the Ynez Valley Wine Trail for five hours, stopping at small production wineries.
-Walk the vineyards with winemakers and tour production facilities, and of course, try the delicious wine.
+Walk the vineyards with winemakers, tour production facilities, and try the delicious wine.